eduardogomesv/ForageCraft/README.md

 - Leaves now drop some sticks

 ## Installation
 Installation with this mod is very very simple.
+Please make sure to not use "Download as ZIP" as this will not download the .git directory.

 ### Eclipse
 1. Double click on "setup workspace.bat" and let the batch script run.